emicklei/zazkia/README.md

 # zazkia - tcp proxy for simulating transport errors

+Zazkia can simulate all kinds of connection problems with a tcp connection (reset,delay,throttle,corrupt).
-Zazkia is meant to intercept byte sequences send and received between a client and a service.
+In order to apply errornous behavior, zazkia must be used as a proxy between a client and service.
+It will accept tcp connections from a client and for each new one, will create a connection to the target service.

+#### Routes

-By specifying routes, you can tell zazkia on what ports it should listen and upon connection to what service it needs to connect.
+By specifying routes, you can tell zazkia on what ports to listen and what target to connect (domain and port).

-The tranport part of the route can be used to setup the initial behavior of new connection pairs (called links).
+The transport part of the route configuration can be used to setup the initial behavior of new connection pairs (called links).
+Using a REST api, the transport behavior can be changed on a per-connection basis.

 ### routes.json example
 	[